-The preparation of the Consolidated Financial Statements in conformity with IFRS requires management to make judgments, estimates and assumptions that are based on the facts and circumstances and estimates at the date of the Consolidated Financial Statements and affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+The preparation of the Consolidated Financial Statements in conformity with IFRS requires management to make judgments, estimates, and assumptions that are based on facts and circumstances as at the date of the Consolidated Financial Statements, which could affect the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.

-Judgments, estimates and underlying assumptions are reviewed on an ongoing basis.
+Judgments, estimates, and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.
+Information about estimates and judgments made in applying accounting policies that have the most significant effects on the amounts recognized in the financial statements is included in the following notes to the Consolidated Financial Statements: